balderdashy/sails-adapter-boilerplate/README.md

 ## How to test your adapter
 1. Configure the interfaces you plan to support in `adapter.json`.
-2. Run `npm tests` in this adapter's directory.
+2. In your adapter's directory, run `npm test`.

 ## Publish your adapter